zihui-debug/R1-V/README.md

 > ### Roadmap for R1-V
 > We are building a general framework for RLVR in VLM.
 We believe in the power of **trenches** and **longtermism**.
 >
-> Our goal: 🔄 Algorithm Enhancement ⚡ Efficiency Optimization 🎯 Task Diversity 🌲 Impactful Open Source Research.
+> Our Interest: General Vision-Language Intelligence & Visual/GUI Agent
 >
-> Our interests: General Vision-Language Intelligence & Visual/GUI Agent
+> Our Goal: 🔄 Algorithm Enhancement ⚡ Efficiency Optimization 🎯 Task Diversity 🌲 Impactful Open Source Research.
 >
 > Welcome Ideas and Contribution.
 Stay tuned!